janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

       - webmention_webhook
 ```

-`repository_dispatch` enables webhooks for this workflow and `types: - webmention_webhook` sets the flow up to run on webhooks that have the event type `webmention_webhook` (which comes from the request body in our pipedream request).
+`repository_dispatch` enables webhooks for this workflow and `types: - webmention_webhook` sets up the flow to run on webhooks that have the event type `webmention_webhook` (which comes from the request body in our pipedream request).

 And that's it.
 You can test out the whole flow by liking one of your toots / tweets that contain a URL to your own blog.
-Once Bridgy picks up the like (you can make it rescan that toot-/tweet-url) you should see that your GitHub workflow was triggered and your site is built again 🎉
+Once brid.gy picks up the like (you can make it rescan that toot-/tweet-url) you should see that your GitHub workflow was triggered and your site is built again 🎉

 That's really it.

 Unless.

-Well, in the rare case where you will have lots of likes, mentions and reposts for a blog post, you will now trigger a new pipeline run for every one of those webhooks.
+Well, in the rare case where you will have lots of likes, mentions and reposts for a blog post, you will now trigger a new pipeline run for every one of those webhook calls.
 This could result in git conflicts on the pipeline.
-Resulting in a blocked pipeline.
-It's also no necessary to build your site 10 times within a minute.
+Which in turn will potentially block the pipeline.
+It's also not necessary to build your site 10 times within a minute.
 You can prevent multiple pipeline runs by adding the following to your workflow file:

 ```yml
 concurrency: